AndrejStojkovic/MemeCLI/README.md

 - `pip install pillow'

 ## Usage
-List of commands for the CalculatorCLI:
+List of commands for the MemeCLI:
 ```
 -h, --help                  Show help message
 -i INPUT, --input INPUT     Input file to generate meme from.